jmbattle/pyMPSSE/README.md

 Two variants of libMPSSE exist ([I2C] and [SPI]), however, the initial pyMPSSE release only covers **I2C communication** and **GPIO control**.
 Future enhancements may include support for SPI and JTAG.

-**NOTE:** libMPSSE is a library extension to the [ftd2xxx] device driver.
+**NOTE:** libMPSSE is an extension of the [ftd2xxx] library.
-Please ensure that you've installed both ft2dxxx and libMPSSE before attempting to use pyMPSSE.
+Please ensure that you've installed both ft2dxxx and libMPSSE as well as the D2xx driver before attempting to use pyMPSSE.

 **NOTE:** Tested with Python 2.7 on Windows 7.